tristanic/isolde/isolde/docs/source/tutorials/alphafold/from_scratch/from_scratch.rst

 Now, before we go ahead and start refitting with ISOLDE, there's a few things we must do.
-First, the "alphafold match" command collected each chain as its own model - for ISOLDE's purposes we need to combine them all into a *single* model.
+First, the "alphafold match" command collected each chain as its own model - for ISOLDE's purposes we need to combine them all into a *single* model:
-As of ChimeraX 1.3, that's really easy - just do:

 `combine #3`__